 - Offline marketing costs e.g. brochures, printing, materials for events, models, vehicle signage etc

-- Training course fees (unless provided in-house by your chosen external service provider);
+- External training course fees (unless provided in-house by your chosen External Service Provider)

 - Any expenditure incurred prior to the close of the Call or after the final Grant Claim date is not eligible for support.

 Eligible Expenditures and Limits